edgexfoundry/edgex-docs/docs_src/api/core/Ch-APICoreConfigurationAndRegistry.md

 # Configuration and Registry

-EdgeX uses the Core Keeper microservice for Configuration and Registry functions.
-Core Keeper integrates Redis for data persistence and leverages EdgeX modules `go-mod-configuration` and `go-mod-registry` to implement these services within the EdgeX architecture.
+EdgeX uses a new microservice, Core Keeper, for Configuration Provider and Service Registry functions.
+Core Keeper integrates PostgreSQL for data persistence and leverages EdgeX modules `go-mod-configuration` and `go-mod-registry` to implement these services within the EdgeX architecture.

 ## Configuration Management